adriansteffan/manywebcams-eyetracking/README.md

 The code in this repo is used to run an online pilot study that aims to further test the reliability of webcam based eyetracking in infant reseearch.
 Due to the restrictions of the pandemic, conducting in-lab studies using conventional eye trackers is considerably more difficult than usual.
 We therefore employ an in-browser solution to determine if webcam-based eye tracking can help partially answer some of our questions regarding implicit ToM measures.

-(Todo: Longer description of the project, instructions for conducting experiments)
+(Todo: Link the publication once it went through the review process)

 <p align="center">
 <img src="demo.gif" width="500" >